Lola T140

 SL140/17

 Fred Stout's Lola T140.
 Picture provided by his nephew Fred Stout.
+Copyright Fred Stout.
+Used with permission.

 Fred Stout's Lola T140.
 Picture provided by his nephew Fred Stout.
+Copyright Fred Stout.
+Used with permission.

 Lola T140

-The Team Domingo T70/140 - or is it a T142 - in the paddock at the 1971 Rhodesian GP.
+The Team Domingo T70/140 - or is it a T142 - in the paddock at the 1970 Bulawayo 100.
 Note the lack of wings which would suggest it is not the ex-Charlton/Parnell SL140/14.
-So what is it?
 Copyright Doug Brown 2005.
 Used with permission.

-The Team Domingo T70/140 - or is it a T142 - in the paddock at the 1971 Rhodesian GP.
+The Team Domingo T70/140 - or is it a T142 - in the paddock at the 1970 Bulawayo 100.
 Note the lack of wings which would suggest it is not the ex-Charlton/Parnell SL140/14.
 Copyright Doug Brown 2005.
 Used with permission.

-According to a letter from Serrurier dated 8 Jul 1991, the T70/T140 then went from the Domingos to Peter Haller and was converted into a dragster racer by "a man named Delport".
-Johan van der Merwe, Janie van Aswegen and Ivan Glasby are all mentioned as owners of what Serrurier called "the sorry remains" during the 1980s before it was purchased by "A. R. Culpin" in 1989.
+It appears that the parts Glasby acquired were exported by him to Australia, where he now lived, and were combined with other T70 components.
+These accumulated parts were purchased in 1989 by Andy Culpin and moved on to New Zealand.
 The T70 origins of these remains were now more important than its T140 interlude so the parts were combined with new T70 body panels and the whole project was sold to David Harvey of GT40 Replications Ltd (New Zealand) in July 2003.
 The car had been completed as a new T70 by 2005 and is retained by Harvey 2007.
 With its remaining parts in the T70, the T140 no longer exists.

-Some parts with David Harvey (NZ) 2007
+Some parts with David Harvey (New Zealand) 2007

 The 1968 mystery cars

 The very last invoiced of this first batch of nine US T140s were 140/2, invoiced to Haas on 13 May but presumably built in January and now known to be the car of Don Dierking, and 140/10, invoiced to Haas on 19 April.
 The early build 140/2 may have been acting as a show car for Haas in the US during the early months of 1968 and may have been sold on the lead-up to the opening Formula A round on 26 May; explaining the late invoice date from Lola.
-The latter car, 140/10, is identified by Vercoe as Pierre Phillips' car.
+The latter car, 140/10, was identified by Vercoe as Pierre Phillips' car.
 An unraced T140 was advertised by Pierre's Motors Racing (Portland OR) on 22 Jun 1968 and Phillips' first known race in it was at Seattle 25 August 1968.

-Two more T140s are invoiced to Haas in August: O'Neil's 140/13 and the mystery 140/15, there being no clear contender for this last car if it isn't Hiss's.
+Two more T140s are invoiced to Haas in August: O'Neil's 140/13 and the mystery 140/15, which looks likely to be the car of Mike Hiss.
 Carl Haas advertised the "last new 1968 T140 in stock, color red" on 30 Nov 1968.
 This must have been the car that went to Don Dierking, 140/2, which he confirms was red.

-Chassis History Current owner
+Current owner

 Lola T140

-'the Candler car'
+'the Hank Candler car'

 (1968-1970)